stuart-burmeister/Notes/CodingFormatRules.md

 };
 ```
 * If data needs to be processed, use an event hook to unload the data.
+* For use Query, there are two patterns: if refetch needs to be used (Pattern A) and if refetch is not required (Pattern B)
+* Pattern A uses 'useEffect' for data processing, while Pattern B uses 'onCompleted' for data processing.

+Pattern A
 ```javascript
 const MsgList = () => {
   ...